hetznercloud/awesome-hcloud/README.md

 * **[prometheus-service-discovery](https://github.com/prometheus/prometheus) — A service discovery build into Prometheus to easily discover Hetzner servers (Cloud &amp; Dedicated)**
 * **[terraform-provider](https://github.com/hetznercloud/terraform-provider-hcloud) — Official Hetzner Cloud Terraform Provider**
 * [algo-vpn](https://github.com/trailofbits/algo) — Algo VPN is a set of Ansible scripts that simplify the setup of a personal Wireguard and IPSEC VPN.
 * [ansible-hcloud-inventory](https://github.com/hg8496/ansible-hcloud-inventory) — An dynamic inventory script for hetzner cloud
+* [chaotic](https://github.com/ngine-io/chaotic) - Chaos for Clouds - Fault injection your Hetzner Cloud servers to ensure, your services run even with one server stopped.
 * [docker-machine-driver-hetzner](https://github.com/JonasProgrammer/docker-machine-driver-hetzner) — This library adds the support for creating Docker machines hosted on the Hetzner Cloud.
 * [docker-volume-hetzner](https://github.com/costela/docker-volume-hetzner) — Volume management plugin for Docker (and Swarm)
 * [gitlab-hetzner-runner](https://git.shivering-isles.com/shivering-isles/gitlab-hetzner-runner) — A version of the gitlab-runner base image, that allows the usage of Hetzner Cloud instances for GitLab CI.